vapoursynth/vapoursynth/doc/api/vsscript.h.rst

     If *handle* points to an existing script environment, you must call vsscript_freeScript_\ () first to avoid leaking memory.

     Returns non-zero in case of errors.
-The error message can be retrieved with vsscript_getError_\ ().
+The error message can be retrieved with vsscript_getError_\ (), except when allocating the new VSScript object fails.
+In that case, *handle* becomes a pointer to NULL, thus there is no error message to retrieve.

 vsscript_freeScript